eliassona/bitcoinrpc/README.md

 rpcpassword=tjabba
 ```

-It probably works without password, but that hasn't been tested.
-The code below uses the atom config which contains a map with the default settings for user, password and url.

 Start bitcoind (using regtest mode here to be on the safe side)!

 ```bash
 bitcoind -regtest -daemon
 ```

+Note, it probably works without password, but that hasn't been tested.
+The code below uses the atom config which contains a map with the default settings for user, password and url.

 ### Clojure

 Clojure usage: